thirumurthis/Learnings/DaggerCI/NoteBlog.md

 }
 ```

+- Below is the Dagger CLI command that lists the backend module functions.
+The function name `buildEnv` is displayed as `build-env` by Dagger CLI.

 ```shell
 dagger -m .dagger/backend functions
 ```

-- Output looks like below
+- Output will look like below

 ```
 dagger -m .dagger/backend functions